Skip to content

 Abu Dhabi Alcohol License for Residents

-As of the end of September 2020, an Alcohol License will no longer be required to purchase alcohol in Abu Dhabi.
+Starting from the end of September 2020, an alcohol license will no longer be necessary for purchasing alcohol in Abu Dhabi.

 Other Useful Things to Know for your Trip to the UAE